expel-io/terraform-aws-cloudtrail/examples/basic/README.md

 terraform apply -var-file="terraform.tfvars"
 ```

-Note that this example may create resources which can cost money (AWS Elastic IP, for example).
+Note that this example may create resources which can cost money (AWS S3 bucket, for example).
 Run `terraform destroy` when you don't need these resources.

 ## Requirements